 So it isn’t all that easy to establish company names in the Chinese market, which naturally raises the question: Why not just stick with the Western spelling and avoid any potentially embarrassing translations?
 Many Chinese people do already speak good English, have traveled extensively, and have international contacts.

 That may be a valid argument, but unfortunately, for several reasons it falls a little too short.
 Even in international companies, Chinese employees speak Chinese with one another and in contact with authorities or suppliers.
-This ultimately requires suitable Chinese name.
+This ultimately requires a suitable Chinese name.

 In addition, even the most international customers are embarrassed to pronounce difficult brand names.
 Incorrect pronunciation or intonation of the name would amount to a loss of face, which you would want to spare your paying clientele at all costs.